 My first sense was this information was a type of “carrot on a stick” tactic being used on me.
 It seems my brother had the idea that telling me about the birth of a grand-daughter might draw me back into the religious fold in order to have a relationship with the grandchild, as well as restore harmony with my children.
 My patriarchal brother wants credit for “saving” our hopelessly divided family — have us all happily united under the banner of the family religion which I disavowed years ago.
 After all, he takes the credit for “saving” my mom from her disfellowshipped state, luring her back to the blessed fold.

 Sometime after the phone call, my brother emailed me the photograph above, of himself and my grand-daughter.
-My daughter was already walking, which means she was over a year old!
+Sickening.
+She was already walking, which means she was over a year old!

 Soon afterward he sent some photographs of my grand-daughter when she was younger.
 Must have been an afterthought.
 I was shocked.
 No photos of son or daughter-in-law — only the grand-daughter.
 I was so torn it took me a week to respond.
 On the one hand I wanted to scream at him for his manipulative behavior.
 Here was my innocent grand-daughter being used as a pawn.
 On the other hand, I did not want to disrupt the fragile line of communication that had opened up after eleven years.